ArjunB126/Stone_Paper_Scissor/README.md

 - Real-time feedback to keep you engaged and entertained.
 - Endless rounds of fun, because who can resist just one more game?

+  ## Installation

+No installation required!
+Simply open the `index.html` file in your favorite web browser, and let the games begin! 💻🚀🎉